cnabio/duffle/docs/proposal/202-drivers.md

 ## Custom Drivers

-Custom drivers are implemented following the pattern of `git` plugins: When a driver is requested (`-d mydriver`) and Duffle does not have built-in support for that driver name, it will seek `$PATH` for a program named `duffle-mydriver` (prepending `duffle-` to the driver name).
+Custom drivers are implemented following the pattern of `git` plugins: When a driver is requested (`-d mydriver`) and Duffle does not have built-in support for that driver name, it will seek `$PATH` for a program named `cnab-mydriver` (prepending `cnab-` to the driver name).

 If a suitable executable is found, Duffle will execute that program, using the action requested.
 The environment in which that command executes will be pre-populated with the current environment variables.
 Credential sets will be passed as well.
 And the operation will be sent as a JSON body on STDIN: